ushergodwin/razer/README.md

-# Phaser MCV
+# Razer MCV
-- Phaser MCV is a PHP library that provides a convenient MVC (Model, View Controller) structure for systems development.
+- Razer MCV is a PHP library that provides a convenient MVC (Model, View Controller) structure for systems development.
 - Do you want something small but yet powerfull, this is your best choice
 # Table of contents
 ## Database